 It's a rare treat to like a movie that most critics hate.
-Usually I see eye to eye with a few of them, but in the case of Blindness, I ignored the mostly negative reviews the film was getting, and was excited to see it anyway.
+Usually I see eye to eye with at least some reviews, but in the case of Blindness, all I found were negative notices – and yet I was determined to see the film anyway.
 Why?
-Because I am fascinated with blindness, I think losing one's sight is second… read more!
+Because I am fascinated with blindness.
+I think losing one's sight is second… read more!

 In 1976, a struggling British wine seller in Paris named Steven Spurrier decided to publicize his business by hosting a blind taste test competition where the great wines of France would be up against wines produced in California's then-obscure Napa Valley.
 The small Napa wineries surprisingly won both the red and the white categories, and thus was born the classic… read more!

-This good but not great Coen Brothers outing has been underrated by many in the wake of their Oscar-winning No County for Old Men, but diehard fans of the Coens will probably enjoy this non-flashy dramedy, as the brothers serve up yet another tale of lunk-headed ordinary joes who turn to petty crime in order to score a little bit… read more!
+This good but not great Coen Brothers outing has been underrated by many in the wake of their Oscar-winning No County for Old Men, but diehard fans of the Coens will probably enjoy this non-flashy dramedy, as the brothers serve up yet another tale of lunk-headed ordinary joes who turn to petty crime in order to score some easy money,… read more!

 First, a bit of disclosure: I was hired to do some creative writing for the Blu-ray release of Cloverfield.
 Working on the disc and thus having to study Cloverfield's filmmaking process intensely, I wound up liking the film a lot – much more, perhaps, than I might have if I'd seen it in a theater, where I wouldn't have had… read more!